Car insurance premiums are taking an increasingly large chunk out of household budgets.

 |District of Columbia||$497.81||$224.28|

-Factors to Consider Before Buying Comprehensive and Collision Insurance
+How to Save on Comprehensive and Collision Insurance

 Although it’s common for drivers to have both comprehensive and collision insurance, they don’t always make sense for every driver to have.